RainbowResort/coppermine/plugins/flf_histotag/readme.txt

-flf histotag for Coppermine - version 1.2
+flf histotag for Coppermine - version 1.3 - released 2010-02-06

 requires COPPERMINE version 1.5.2 (tell me, if it works with older versions)